-- 4c ONLINE HOMEWORK: The online homework administered on WebAssign is planned to complement the written exercises to maintain your knowledge of recent material.
-Online homework assignments will be posted 13 times during the semester and must be completed by the specified due date.
-Your score on each assignment will count up to a maximum 45 points, but the total number of points available is higher to offset credit lost due to technical difficulties or a missed assignment.
-There are no makeups or drops for online homework since you have several days to complete each assignment.
-Do not try to complete an assignment in one sitting; start early instead of waiting until the due date to avoid missing the deadline. - 4d QUIZZES: Your discussion leader will administer eleven quizzes, either in class or online, on the dates listed in the course calendar.
-Each will be graded on a scale of 0 to 6 points, and the top nine scores will count, to total up to 54 points.
-The quiz will be based on previous lectures and homework assignments. - 4e CLASS PARTICIPATION POINTS: Up to 33 points may be earned by attendance in lecture and completing problems in class.
+Do not try to complete an assignment in one sitting; start early instead of waiting until the due date to avoid missing the deadline.

+- 4d QUIZZES: Your discussion leader will administer ten quizzes in class on the dates listed in the course calendar.
+Each will be graded on a scale of 0 to 6 points, and the top eight scores will count, to total up to 48 points.
+The quiz will be based on previous lectures and homework assignments. - 4e CLASS PARTICIPATION POINTS: Up to 40 points may be earned by attendance in lecture and completing problems in class.
 Points will be collected through the use of the H-ITT course responder system (clicker) as announced in lecture.
-More details will be available in class and on the course home page.
+More details will be available in class and on the course home page in CANVAS.
 YOU MAY NOT TURN IN WORK FOR A STUDENT WHO IS NOT IN CLASS (see section 2j).
 There will be extra points available to account for an occasional absence or technical difficulties with your clicker.
-Total points will be capped at 33.
+Total points will be capped at 40.